cailurus/imswitch_mathblock_obsidian/README.md

-# Obsidian Auto Switch Input Plugin
+# Auto IME Switch for Math Block in Obsidian

 This Obsidian plugin automatically switches input methods when writing mathematical formulas to improve writing efficiency.
 When the cursor enters a math formula area (between $ symbols), it automatically switches to English input; when the cursor leaves the formula area, it switches back to the previous input method.